FanFan0919/Burger-Builder/README.md

 # Usage

-This project is only a app for practicing React.
-Run **$npm start** at the **src** folder.
+This project is only an app for practicing.
+Run **$npm start** at the **src** folder to start.

 You can manage the ingredients to build a burger and view the picture of your burger.

-It will also show the price of your burger when you check out.
+It will also show your orders and prices and allow you to check out with some personal information.

 Here is some screenshots of this App.